ph0wn/writeups/2021/medfusion/README.md

 ```

-I used credentials written inside "CONFIG.XML" for telnet connection, and here I found "flag1.txt" which contained the flag
+I used credentials written inside `CONFIG.XML` for telnet connection, and here I found `flag1.txt` which contained the flag:

-Connect via Telnet:

 ```
 $ telnet  34.79.161.43